JuanPabloGHC/JuanPabloGHC/README.md

 ### About Me

-- 🎓 Computer Systems Engineering student.
+- 🎓 Computer Systems Engineering.
 - 💻 Enthusiastic about software development and creating interactive experiences.
 - 🧠 Fascinated by the logic driving software creation.
 - 🌐 Open to learning and adapting to new technologies and challenges.